Department of Home Economics records

 Custodial History

-Donated by the Dept. of Home Economics Education.
+Transferred by the Department of Home Economics Education in June 2004.

 Immediate Source of Acquisition